JoeHeflin/brick-breaker/doc/PLAN.md

 #### Level Descriptions

  * Level 1
-   * Block Configuration
+   * Block Configuration - A few rows of blocks near the top of the screen, rows are spaced out

-   * Variation features
+   * Variation features - single damage, layered, no special features

  * Level 2
-   * Block Configuration
+   * Block Configuration - Concentirc squares in the center of the screen

-   * Variation features
+   * Variation features - paddle size power up, variable hits block

  * Level 3
-   * Block Configuration
+   * Block Configuration - Blocks are closer to the bottom of the screen, closer to the paddle

+   * Variation features - double damage power up, speed change

+ * Level 4
+   * Block Configuration - Inside out: use protected blocks to make it so you have to destroy formation from the inside out.
+Maybe some polygon in the center.

-   * Variation features
+   * Variation features - protected blocks, extra ball power up, explosive blocks

 ### Possible Classes